memtt/malt/README.md

 enabled=true          ; Enable or disable MALT when threads start

 [dump]
 on-signal=             ; Dump on signal.
-Can be comma separated list from SIGINT, SIGUSR1, SIGUSR2 (limited to only one time) after-seconds=0        ; Dump after X seconds (limited to only one time)
+Can be comma separated list from SIGINT, SIGUSR1,
+                       ; SIGUSR2... help, avail (limited to only one dump) after-seconds=0        ; Dump after X seconds (limited to only one time)
 ```